shakfu/groovin/README.md

 ## Overview

-A looping sample player based on the groove~ msp object and the karma~, spindrift~ and gigaverb~ externals.
+A Max/Msp looping sample player based on the groove~ msp object and the karma~, spindrift~ and gigaverb~ externals.
+This means that it is Max OS X only (64-bit).

 This was really an experiment (my first patch really) and incorporates mono version of the stereo feedback delay and lovely sounding gigaverb~ reverb object.
 See below.

+Note that it assumes that you have a samples files (wave or aif) in `~/Music/samples`

 ## Externals